peps0791/CarND-Behavioral-Cloning-P3/project_writeup.md

 3.  **Driving like a human**

 Right now, the car is able to drive around both tracks, but let's face it, if it were a real world driving, it would end up getting ticktets even before reaching the first turn.
 We could try teaching the model lane driving, which would mean some added data augmentation techiniques and better data to work with.

+4. **Break and Throttle**

+Currently, our convolutional neural network only predicts the values of steering angles using images.
+It could be enhanced to predict the throttle and break values as well.